Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: Covariate Quantization and Uniform Signal Recovery in Quantized Compressed Sensing

-Motivated by a previous line of works on non-convex M-estimator \cite{loh2011high,loh2013regularized,loh2017statistical}, we add a $\ell_1$ norm constraint to (\ref{4.3}) by setting $\mathcal{S}=\{ \bm{\theta}\in \mathbb{R}^d:\|\bm{\theta}\|_1\leq \mathcal{R}\}$, where $\mathcal{R}$ represents the prior estimation on $\|\bm{\theta^\star}\|_1$.
-Let $\nabla\|\bm{\theta}_1\|_1$ be the sub-differential of $\|\bm{\theta}\|_1$ at $\bm{\theta}=\bm{\theta}_1$, we consider any local minimizer for the proposed recovery program\footnote{The existence of local minimizer is guaranteed because of the additional $\ell_1$ constraint.}, or more generally $\bm{\widetilde{\theta}}\in \mathcal{S}$\footnote{To distinguish the global minimizer in (\ref{4.3}), we denote by $\bm{\widetilde{\theta}}$ the estimator in QCS with quantized covariate.} satisfying We will prove a fairly strong guarantee that all local minimizers enjoy near minimax error rate.
-While result of this kind bears resemblance to the ones in \cite{loh2013regularized}, we point out that, \cite{loh2013regularized} only derived concrete result for sub-Gaussian regime; because of the heavy-tailed data and quantization in our setting, some essentially different ingredients are required for the technical analysis (see {Remark} \ref{rem4}).

-We are ready to present our results concerning multi-bit QCS with quantized covariate; the settings of sub-Gaussian $\bm{x}_k$ and heavy-tailed $\bm{x}_k$ are presently separately.
+Motivated by a line of previous works on non-convex M-estimator \cite{loh2011high,loh2013regularized,loh2017statistical}, we add an $\ell_1$-norm constraint to (\ref{4.3}) by setting $\mathcal{S}=\{ \bm{\theta}\in \mathbb{R}^d:\|\bm{\theta}\|_1\leq R\}$, where $R$ represents the prior estimation on $\|\bm{\theta^\star}\|_1$.
+Let $\partial\|\bm{\theta}_1\|_1$ be a subdifferential of $\|\bm{\theta}\|_1$ at $\bm{\theta}=\bm{\theta}_1$,\footnote{Thus, $\partial\|\bm{\widetilde{\theta}}\|_1$ in (\ref{4.17}) below should be understood as "there exists one element in $\partial\|\bm{\widetilde{\theta}}\|_1$ such that (\ref{4.17}) holds."} we consider the local minimizer of the proposed recovery program,\footnote{The existence of local minimizer is guaranteed because of the additional $\ell_1$-constraint.} or more generally put, $\bm{\widetilde{\theta}}\in \mathcal{S}$ that satisfies\footnote{To distinguish the global minimizer in (\ref{4.3}), we denote by $\bm{\widetilde{\theta}}$ the estimator in QCS with quantized covariate.} We will prove a fairly strong guarantee stating that all $\bm{\widetilde{\theta}}\in\mathcal{S}$ satisfying (\ref{4.17}) (of course including all local minimizers) enjoy near minimax error rate.
+While this guarantee bears resemblance to the ones in \cite{loh2013regularized}, we point out that, \cite{loh2013regularized} only derived concrete results for sub-Gaussian regime; because of the heavy-tailed data and quantization in our setting, some essentially different ingredients are required for the technical analysis (see {Remark} \ref{rem4}).
+As before, our results for sub-Gaussian $\bm{x}_k$ and heavy-tailed $\bm{x}_k$ are presented separately.